Toxikuu/rid/README.md

 Rid also creates some directories in /tmp/rid.
 - Packages are built in /tmp/rid/building.
 - Tarballs are extracted in /tmp/rid/extraction.
-- Destdir installs are done in /tmp/rid/dest.
+- Some destdir installs are done in /tmp/rid/dest.
 - Some files get trashed in /tmp/rid/trash.

 Rid automatically resolves dependencies.